dotlambda/metro-hd/website/content/pages/implementation.rst

 the rocket is drawn to the screen and the protagonist loses one of his rockets.
-To make sure that he still has the same number of rockets when the game is resumed after turning the console off, the number is in the :code:`EEPROM`.
+To make sure that he still has the same number of rockets when the game is resumed after turning the console off, the number is also stored in the :code:`EEPROM`.

 .. code-block:: c